OkelloAndrewPeters/profile-app/README.md

 If the token and phone number are correctly verified, the user is able to view the profile page.

 UNIT TESTS
+I used PHPUnit to carry out the unit tests for the API endpoints.
+Check the tests.php file